 Review of the Ground Lease: NWMTCLT Homeowner Rights, Responsibilities, and Requirements

 The Ground Lease describes the long-term agreement between the Northwest Montana Community Land Trust (NWMTCLT) and the homeowner.
 The Ground Lease spells out homeowner rights, responsibilities and requirements.
-By signing either of these agreements, a NWMTCLT homeowner agrees with the NWMTCLT that long-term affordability of the home is a mutual goal.
+By signing this agreement, a NWMTCLT homeowner agrees with the NWMTCLT that long-term affordability of the home is a mutual goal.
 The Ground Lease is used with single-family homes and townhomes.

 Additional key factors for the Ground Lease include: